I'll never forget the moment when

 .

-I'll use stories, practical advice, and steps you can follow.
+I will use stories, practical tips and steps you can follow.

-By the end, you'll know how trust can make your architecture business better.
+By the end, you'll know how trust can improve your architecture business.

-It's time to be an architect people trust.
+It's time to be an architect that people trust.

 .